Hakkazuu/SlotsInputView/README.md

         slotsInputView.setInputType(InputType.TYPE_CLASS_NUMBER);
 ```

-Or do the same with XML attributes:
+Or you can do the same with XML attributes:

 ```xml
     <com.github.hakkazuu.slotsinputview.SlotsInputView